operations-project/operations/README.md

-# Drupal Ox
+# Drupal Operations
-## The Operations Experience Platform
+## Tools for Operating Drupal Sites

-Welcome to Drupal Ox: the Ops Dashboard built in Drupal.
+Welcome to Drupal Operations: a suite of modules and tools to build ops platforms out of Drupal.

 This repository serves as the main development codebase for all of the Operations submodules and packages.

-For more information, see the [Drupal.org Project Page](https://www.drupal.org/project/ox).
+For more information, see the [Drupal.org Project Page](https://www.drupal.org/project/operations).

 ## Components